Latin America is known for its exuberant and colourful culture. Nowhere is this more true than Guatemala.

 Colour too has a different meaning.
 How colours are perceived depends a lot on a person’s culture.
 In the UK, there’s a general consensus that darker, sombre tones are the appropriate hues associated with grief and mourning.
 The same is not true in Guatemala and a visit to Chichicastenango Cemetery illustrates this point.

-In the UK we have our own visual etiquette or language for displaying grief and respecting the dead so to speak.
-But I wonder how introducing more colour might affect how we process grief – would it be more uplifting?
+In the UK we have our own visual etiquette or language for displaying grief and respecting the dead.
+I do wonder how introducing more colour might affect how we process grief – would it be more uplifting?
 Would it help the grieving process?
+I find all these questions interesting to ponder over.